Concept and birth of the Society

 The First World Congress on Migration, Ethnicity, Race and Health (MERH2018) was held in Edinburgh in May 2018.
 This landmark event attracted more than 700 participants from over 50 countries.
-It brought together many disciplines with the aim of sharing information and ideas on the complex health issues related to migration, ethnicity and racism.
+It brought together people from many disciplines with the aim of sharing information and ideas on the complex health issues related to migration, ethnicity and racism.
 The negative health experiences of refugees, indigenous minorities and marginalised groups such as the Roma were given special attention.

 The Congress concluded with the Edinburgh Declaration.
-It recognised the fundamental and historically beneficial nature of human migration but highlighted the numerous actual and potential disadvantages to health facing migrants and ethnic minorities throughout the world today.
+This recognised the fundamental and historically beneficial nature of human migration but highlighted the numerous actual and potential disadvantages to health facing migrants and ethnic minorities throughout the world today.
 It stated that an interdisciplinary approach is essential for understanding and tackling the consequent inequities and ensuring sound ethical foundations for actions and subsequent policies.

 One of the Declaration’s recommendations was to establish a Global Society, a proposal put forward by Prof Raj Bhopal, the MERH2018 chair.
 He pointed out that a number of existing groups already address some issues, e.g. migrant health or the health of indigenous minorities; or a range of issues in one part of the world, e.g. Europe or North America; or a range of disciplines e.g. social sciences, clinical medicine or health policy.
 However, there was none providing a global forum for all these perspectives and agencies.
 The core concept behind the Global Society was thus to foster the constructive interaction between the many participants in this complex field across the world, by sharing research and other reliable information and promoting policies and practices that can protect and improve health.
 After a lively debate, the proposal received near unanimous support.